eljost/td/README.md

 Common usage examples are the generation of broadened spectra from calculated excitation energies and oscillator strenghts according to http://www.gaussian.com/g_whitepap/tn_uvvisplot.htm and this paper https://dx.doi.org/10.1002/chir.20733.
 Spectra can be generated in two ways: Unnormalized (ε in l mol⁻¹ cm⁻¹) or normalized with the brightest  peak set to 1 (in arbitrary units).
 The spectrum is printed to STDOUT.

+### Verbose MO names
+Verbose MO names can optionally be loaded from a *mos.json* file with the following format:

+	{
+		"[MO number] [MO irrep] : "[verbose name]", e.g.,
+		"61 a'" : "dπ₁",
+		"39 a\"" : "dπ₂"

+		!
+The last entry must NOT have a comma at the end
+	}

 ### Spectrum generation

-Normalized spectrum:
+td.py exports the spectrum ε(x) for x in two different units: *nm* and *eV*.
+The first two blocks hold the spectrum and the oscillator strength impulses in *nm*, the third and fourth the same data in *eV*.
+Within *gnuplot* the data blocks can be easily accessed by with the *index [id]* command.

+#### Normalized spectrum with (ε/ε~max~) on the ordinate:

 	./td.py [fn] --spectrum [from in nm] [to in nm]  > [outfn]

-Unnormalized spectrum with --nnorm flag:
+#### Non-normalized spectrum with ε on the ordinate:

 	./td.py [fn] --spectrum [from in nm] [to in nm] --nnorm > [outfn]

+#### Oscillator strength scale on the ordiante
-When used with the argument e2f the molecular extinction coefficients on the ordinate will be converted to a oscillator strength scale.
+When used with the argument  *\-\-e2f* the molecular extinction coefficients on the ordinate will be converted to an oscillator strength scale.

 	./td.py [fn] --spectrum [from in nm] [to in nm] --e2f --nnorm > [outfn]

 ### Filtering

-To investigate excited state optimizations it may be useful to split the output in chunks, where chunks should equal the number of calculated roots at every step of the optimization:
+To investigate a **Gaussian 09** excited state optimization it may be useful to split the output in chunks, where chunks should equal the number of calculated roots at every step of the optimization:

 	./td.py [fn] --chunks [roots]